Burt Lancaster’s Beef Curry – Tufnell Park – The Great Bear – Stop #10

 One of my 3 favourite days of the year so far!

 Ever since I made this dish, I have been keeping peeled ginger in sherry in my fridge as per the note in this recipe, and it works a treat.
 No more bits and bobs of ginger going soft and soggy in the freezer.
 Genius!
-Thanks, Burt (or probably Johna Blinn who featured Burt’s recipe up in the Celebrity Cookbook and I suspect is responsible for the notes).
+Thanks, Burt (or probably Johna Blinn who featured Burt’s recipe in her Celebrity Cookbook and I suspect is responsible for the notes).

 Just down the Junction Road from the frankly underwhelming Archway stop is the altogether more handsome Tufnell Park tube station.